 Back in the day, it was common for all the kids in the neighborhood to know each other and play together, especially in the provinces.
 We played together, rode our bikes together, and grew up as best friends, forging lasting and genuine bonds.
 That is a far cry from just chatting with someone online.

-That is why the best Filipino childhood memories are always the ones you have in the provinces, if I may say so myself.
-The Philippines’ probinsya life is all about being a tight-knit community where everyone knew everyone else and where it was safe for kids to play outdoors until the sun went down.
+That is why the best childhood memories Filipino are always the ones you have in the provinces, if I may say so myself.
+The Philippines’ Probinsya life is all about being a tight-knit community where everyone knew everyone else and where it was safe for batang Pinoy to play outdoors until the sun went down.

-To prove my point, here are my 12 best Filipino childhood memories:
+To prove my point, here are my 12 best Filipino childhood games and Filipino childhood snacks to be remembered:

 I heard a joke once that the best way to bond with your family is to turn off the wi-fi and wait for everyone to come out of their rooms.
 As funny as that sounds, most families indeed spend their time logged into the internet these days.